How Foreign Buyers Can Get a Mortgage in Spain (2026): Non-Resident Rules in the Valencia Region and Costa Blanca

 Both are signed before a Spanish notary, after which the property is registered in the Land Registry.

-Expert Insight from our real-estate agency Spaces & Places
+Expert Insight from Spaces & Places

 Preparing documentation early – particularly tax returns and proof of income – tends to shorten the mortgage approval process significantly.